 - Braun Oral-B Pulsonic Classic- Types 3722 and 3723

 - Braun Oral-B Advance Power – Types 4713 and 4716

 - Colgate ProClinical 250R

 - Philips Sonicare PowerUp – HX3100 series including HX3110

 Below are some hints on how to open these toothbrushes and replace their internal rechargeable batteries.

 The Vitality Sonic can be opened by putting the brush on its charger and twisting it anti-clockwise a quarter of a turn.
-The base cap of the Advance Power 4716 also needs to be twisted but by using a flat metal bar or the bottom edge of its charger between the notches in the rim of the handle base.
+The base cap of the Advance Power 4713 and 4716 also needs to be twisted but by using a flat metal bar or the bottom edge of its charger between the notches in the rim of the handle base.